GabrielQSherman/Introduction-to-APIs/RESTAPI1-30-2020/README.md

 //INSTALING MORE MIDDLEWARE/PACKAGES
 install morgan & helemet, then require them in the index.js file as a const and write the code app.use(morgan()) app.use(helment())

-morgan will log every request to the console. this helps in testing but would not be recomended in production, i will pass 'tiny' into the parameters so that it logs a shortened message of each request
+morgan will log every request to the console. this helps in testing but would not be recomended in production, i will pass 'tiny' into the parameters so that it logs a shortened message of each request.
+This program will only run morgan for request if it the env returns that it is in development mode. if the code export NODE_ENV=production(or anything but development) is run in the command line then morgan will not be enabled

-helmet is a bunch of smaller middleware that help secure express apps
+helmet is a bunch of smaller middleware that help secure this express application

+install the npm package 'config' --- npm i config this will be for configuring this project, another propular repo is called 'rc' configuration files will be in json format and will be held in the 'config' folder for this project